 The dishes Smita prepared for us were: Shammi Kababs (lamb kebabs with feta and herbs) with a quick ‘n’ easy Tomato Chutney, Cashew Coriander Chicken Korma, Saag Paneer (spinach cooked with onions, yogurt and cottage cheese), Saffron Pilaf (rice cooked with saffron and spices) and Boondi Raita.

-- When preparing the kebabs (or any dish calling for fresh coriander) Smita suggests chopping the top tender stems as well as the leaves as they contain so much flavour and use dry bread not fresh .
-The Tomato Chutney recipe calls for vegetable oil, but her preference is grape seed oil or extra virgin olive oil and suggests coconut or brown sugar instead of white; the chutney is also a wonderful marinade for chicken or shrimp.
+- When preparing the kebabs (or any dish calling for fresh coriander), Smita suggests chopping the top tender stems as well as the leaves as they contain so much flavour and use dry bread not fresh.
+The Tomato Chutney recipe calls for vegetable oil, but her preference is grape seed oil or extra virgin olive oil and she suggests coconut or brown sugar instead of white; the chutney is also a wonderful marinade for chicken or shrimp.

-- Paneer is an Indian cottage cheese, it’s very dry and can be cubed like feta.
+- Paneer is Indian cottage cheese, it’s very dry and can be cubed like feta.

 - Boondi, used in the Raita, is made from sweetened fried chickpea flour and is a great snack on its own.
-Raita, usually made with grated English cucumber and cilantro, is used to cool the palate.
+Usually made with grated English cucumber and cilantro, Raita is used to cool the palate.

 - The Mango Kulfi is really easy to make and the combination of cardamom, saffron and pistachios produce a phenomenal perfume that hits every one of the senses.

-- Saffron, used in some of the Indian dishes is the most expensive spice in the world and is actually the stigmas in the lilac Crocus (sometimes called the saffron crocus).
+- Saffron, used in some of Indian dishes is the most expensive spice in the world and is actually the stigma in the lilac Crocus (sometimes called the saffron crocus).
 There are only 3 of these fragile orange threads in each flower and they must be very carefully picked.

 Royal Indian Banquet